Mambu Alternatives: An Honest Comparison for Lenders Who Want More Than an LMS

 Floowed: The Decisioning Layer That Runs on Any LMS

-Our Decisioning Canvas is built for credit officers, not engineers.
-You can encode your credit policy in a visual canvas without writing a line of code.
-When a document comes in, whether it’s a photographed payslip or a handwritten income statement, our document intelligence layer pulls the structured fields before the policy engine ever runs.
+Our Decisioning Engine is built for credit and risk teams, not engineers.
+You can encode your credit policy in a visual interface without writing a line of code, with the credit officer operating it day to day.
+When a document comes in, whether it’s a photographed payslip or a handwritten income statement, our document intelligence layer doesn’t just extract text: it normalizes income, analyses cash flow and bank-statement signals (ADB, DSCR), cross-checks fields across documents, and flags tampering or fraud before the policy engine ever runs.
+It reads and analyses the paperwork other IDPs choke on.

 We activate in days, not months.
 No professional services required to go live.
-You can book a 45-minute walkthrough and see your policy running in a sandbox before you’ve committed to anything.
+You can book a demo and see your policy running in a sandbox before you’ve committed to anything, or start free and run a loan application yourself.

 Finflux and TurnKey Lender: Full-Stack for Lenders Who Want One Vendor